Jimmy90s/Jimmy90s/README.md

- 👋 Hi, I’m James Laurie
+ Hi, I’m James Laurie and a
-- 👀 I’m interested in a career in Data Analysis
+-  I’m interested in a career in Data Analysis
-- 🌱 I’m currently learning SQL, Python, Excel and Tableau 💞️
+-  I’m currently learning SQL, Python, Excel and Tableau

 📫 Reach me at https://www.linkedin.com/in/jameslaurieca/